remishn/regex/gist-template.md

 # Regular expression (Regex) explained

-Regular expression (Regex) explained

 ## Summary

 Regular expression (regex) is a sequence of characters that specifies a search pattern in any given text (string).
-In this tutorial we discuss how we can search throug a text file to find an email address or verify if a given string is an email address.
+In this tutorial we discuss how we can search through a text file to find an email address or verify if a given string is an email address.

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/